adamajane/deep-learning-02456-project/README.md

-# deep-learning-02456-project
+# Deep Learning (02456) Final Project
-Final project in the DTU course 02456 Deep Learning
+Repo for the final project in the DTU course 02456 Deep Learning.